MicrosoftDocs/cpp-docs/docs/mfc/windows-sockets-using-class-casyncsocket.md

    - A socket "address" such as `"ftp.microsoft.com"` or `"128.56.22.8"`.

       This is your Internet Protocol (IP) address on the network.
-You will probably always rely on the default value for this parameter.
+You'll probably always rely on the default value for this parameter.

    The terms "port" and "socket address" are explained in [Windows Sockets: Ports and Socket Addresses](../mfc/windows-sockets-ports-and-socket-addresses.md).